 When replacing the clock-spring, small contact pins engage into the yellow & white 4 pin connecters.
 A & B therefore great care must be taken when replacing this component to ensure it is aligned and square to the steering wheel.

-Note screw Numbered 2 (short screw) must be replaced in its original location or the steering lock may be damaged.(All 3 screws on my A160 2001 model were of the same length, to be safe simply replace the screws from where they were removed.
+Note screw Numbered 2 (short screw)must be replaced in its original location or the steering lock may be damaged.(All 3 screws on my A160 2001 model were of the same length, to be safe simply replace the screws from where they were removed.

 Steering Angle Sensor

+As the information says the steering angle sensor is clipped to the back of the clock spring.
+Unless there is a diagnosed problem with this unit then do not separate the two components.
 I am not going to claim that I know precisely what this component does, or what influence it is failure will have on the car or indicator warning lights.
 But as it is name implies it does indicate to the car at any given time, whilst the ignition is on; at what angle the front wheels are positioned.

 Owners have also had to have it replaced where the SRS (air bag) indicator has been illuminated and cannot be extinguished and well as where the ESP/ABS lights have lit, and cannot be deleted using the reset procedure.
 Its cost for replacement purposes is approx £250.00, plus of course fitting.